kmilo7204/Finding_Lane_Lines_Advanced/README.md

 <img src = "./test_images_output/Image.jpg" width = "420" height = "230"/> | <img src = "./test_images_output/Udst%20Image.jpg" width = "420" height = "230"/>

 ### Image Thresholding
-Once the image distortion is corrected we need to find the lane pixels.
-To do so, different techniques can be applied to process specific color channels and gradients to extract the pixels of our interest and create binary image that contains the lane pixels.
+Once the image distortion was corrected I needed to find the lane pixels.
+To do so, different techniques were applied to process specific color channels and gradients to extract the pixels of our interest and create binary image that contains the lane pixels.

-There are many different techiques that you can use to find the lane lines; however, in this project a series of color filters were applied in order to isolate the white and yellow elements in the image and therefore make the lanes clearly visible.
+As explained above, many different techniques could be used to find the lane lines; nevertheless, in this project a series of color filters were applied in order to isolate the white and yellow elements in the image and therefore make the lanes clearly visible.
 The color filters were selected as the main method to extract the pixels of our interest, because they provided the best results in the identification of both color pixels along the images.

 A list of the color filters, its respective colorspace and the range used in this project to perform the image thresholding is shown next: